redbrick/docs-old/docs/services/hackmd.md

 Hackmd lives at [md.rb](https://md.redbrick.dcu.ie) on zeus

-Hackmd is build locally and is based on [hackmd-docker](https://github.com/hackmdio/docker-hackmd)
+Hackmd is built locally and is based on [hackmd-docker](https://github.com/hackmdio/docker-hackmd)

 Clone the repo and modify `.sequlize`, `Dockerfile` and `config.json` so